mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 18-Jan-2021 | This is the first formal publication of this document as a version-ed specification.
 Earlier drafts are superseded by this document.
 26-Feb-2021 | Updated the [FTM criteria](#certification) to include PCI PED 2.0 and CC.
 08-Apr-2021 | We will be following datetime values in ISO 8601 with format yyyy-mm-ddTHH:MM:ssZ.
 The same has been updated throughout the document.
+07-May-2021 | An optional parameter called spec version has been added in device discovery request

 ## Glossary of Terms
 Key | Description